 How the athlete generates the high lactate levels depends on the sport being tested.
 One way to do this in swimming is to have each athlete complete a simulated 200 m freestyle.
 The simulation of a 200 m race can be done with a series of four broken 50 m sprints separated by 10 s rest.
 For other sports a maximal effort protocol could be designed to simulate an actual race in the specific sport.
 A runner could simulate an 800 m run with a series of 200 m sprints, a rower could perform a 1000 m test on an rowing ergometer and a cyclist could perform a series of sprints on a trainer or cycle ergometer.

 The chart below illustrates a test for elite female swimmers.
 Each swimmer completed a simulated race and the coach took lactate readings at 3 minutes and 5 minutes to determine the maximal lactate produced during the simulated race.
 At 10 and 20 minutes the coach took additional lactate readings.
 After the 20 minute reading, the coach looked for a marked reduction in lactate, usually 40-50%.
 This could vary by sport and event.
 Sprinters in swimming and track and field will generally clear less lactate than distance athletes in these sports.
 Each coach will develop his or her own norms over time.
 The chart below shows some clearance curves for elite swimmers.
 Which swimmer won a medal at the Olympics?
 Which swimmer never made it to Olympic trials?
 Which swimmer is a distance swimmer?
-Click here for answer.
+Click here for answer2.

 While coaches have been very interested in measuring lactate production after a maximal effort, many are now more interested in controlling sub-maximal lactate production during training.
-Spot Testing )or the monitoring of lactate levels during practice) is becoming one of the more important uses of Lactate testing.
-It is used by coaches to confirm the threshold pace, to ensure an athlete is not overreaching during a set and generating too much lactate and to educate athletes on the feel of certain lactate levels.
-This latter use helps athletes identify the proper practice paces the coach wants and also helps them with the proper pace during a race.
+Spot Testing (or the monitoring of lactate levels during practice) is becoming one of the more important uses of Lactate testing.
+It is used by coaches

-Spot testing is used by coaches not only to make sure the athlete is producing enough stress on the system but also to prevent them from producing too much stress.
+Thus, spot testing is used by coaches not only to make sure the athlete is producing enough stress on the system but also to prevent them from producing too much stress.
 The following example shows the importance of knowing just what is happening when the athlete is training above the threshold.

-Tom coaches Regina Jacobs, 1995 World indoor champion at 1500 meters, Olympic finalist and silver medal winner at the 1997 World championships in Athens at this event.
+Tom coached Regina Jacobs, 1995 World indoor champion at 1500 meters, Olympic finalist and silver medal winner at the 1997 World championships in Athens at this event.
 She was in her last week of a two month base training period.
 She had four sets of 4 x 200 meters hill repeats to work on her power.
 Regina had already run a strong threshold workout earlier in the week and had planned a major road race in two days to assess the state of her training.

 Tom and Regina had defined three separate anaerobic zones based on her lactate profile developed by an increasing effort test two weeks before.
 The zones were Light (6-9 mmol/l); Moderate (9-11 mmol/l) and Max (11-14 mmol/l).
 Regina was to train in the Light zone during the 200 meter hill repeats.
 After completing the first set, Regina's lactate level was 6.8 mmol/l.
 After an eight minute recovery jog her lactate was 2.8 mmol/l and she was ready for her next set.
 Her RPE, heart rate and times were as expected.

 The second set of 200's produced a lactate level of 9.2 mmol and the clearance was only 4.5 mmol after 8 minutes.
 Both readings were higher than desired and Tom began to worry that Regina was training at too high an intensity.
 The third set produced a lactate level of 10.8 mmol and a clearance of 4.8 mmol.
-He knew it was time to stop, because he could see the fourth set producing levels of 12-13 mmol, depleting her glycogen and causing excess acidosis which would impair her aerobic base.
+He knew it was time to stop, because he could see the fourth set producing levels of 12-13 mmol, depleting her glycogen and causing excess acidosis which would impair her aerobic capacity.
 Tom used the expression "Regina would have been fried for the weekend race."
 It would have taken 96 hours for her to recover fully from excessive training in the max anaerobic zone.
 It is important to note that her RPE, heart rate and times were normal throughout the second and third sets.
 Only the lactate readings suggested a problem with recovery.
 Tom stopped the workout at three sets and Regina went on to record a personal best in the weekend road race.

 Lactate tests can tell if something might be going wrong with your athletes.
 While there is no clear understanding of just what causes over-training and how to diagnose it, some types of lactate tests can help a coach spot problems.
 The chart below presents a series of lactate tests that indicate an athlete is having problems.
 The cyclist in the example had a good training season and performed well at a major competition (See Lactate Testing - Basic Concepts Section).
 He then continued to train hard.
 Encouraged by his initial success he increased both the amount and intensity of his training.
 However, performances began to deteriorate.
 A lactate profile late in the season showed the following:

 The latest profile indicated that something was wrong.
 Initial levels of lactate are slightly higher than they have been before the two previous tests.
 This, by itself, is not a large enough difference to be concerned about.
 The real issue is that the last reading, which is supposed to be a maximum effort, produces considerably lower lactate than the two prior tests.
 Also it is at a lower effort level.
 This indicates a problem, which could be over-training.
 It could also be glycogen depletion from overly stressful training prior to the test, a temporary illness, or general fatigue.
 But it suggests that races taking place around the time of the test will probably not be very successful.
 A coach observing this might rest the athlete, check for additional symptoms of over-training, have him checked by a physician, and try the test again in another week.
+As a result both the coach and the athlete learned a lot more about how the body responds to training which is by far the main use of lactate testing.

 Several coaches and sports physiologists recommend that the steps in a lactate performance curve be much longer than the typical 3-5 minutes, especially for endurance athletes such as triathletes, distance runners and road cyclists.
-The following example illustrates the potential differences between using short steps and long steps4.
+The following example illustrates the potential differences between using short steps and long steps3.
 A triathlete attempts to estimate his lactate threshold for running by using 7 x 1000 m steps and then compares this test to one in which he uses 4 x 4000 m steps.
 For many reasons the 7 x 1000 test is more attractive.
 The total distance covered is only 7,000 meters versus 16,000 meters so the test is much shorter.
 There will be 7 data points versus 4 which generally provides a better estimate of the lactate performance curve.
 However, the chart below clearly shows that the two methods provide very different lactate performance curves.
 Thus, the longer distances are probably providing a much more accurate estimate of the LPC.

 Some coaches treat the long step tests as a workout with the lactate tests between sets.
 An athlete will cover about 10 miles during this workout and it could be done on a track or any measured loop that is relatively flat.
 It is not critical that each step be exactly 4000 m but each step should be the same distance so that speed can be calculated.
 When done this way a coach could measure several athletes in one session if the athletes are staggered.